Zebrafish

-The zebrafish (Danio rerio) is a freshwater fish belonging to the minnow family (Cyprinidae) of the order Cypriniformes.
-Native to South Asia, it is a popular aquarium fish, frequently sold under the trade name zebra danio (and thus often called a "tropical fish" although both tropical and subtropical).
-It is also found in private ponds.
+The zebrafish (Danio rerio) is a species of freshwater ray-finned fish belonging to the family Danionidae of the order Cypriniformes.
+Native to South Asia, it is a popular aquarium fish, frequently sold under the trade name zebra danio (and thus often called a "tropical fish" although it is both tropical and subtropical).

-The zebrafish is an important and widely used vertebrate model organism in scientific research, for example in drug development, in particular pre-clinical development.
+The zebrafish is an important and widely used vertebrate model organism in scientific research, particularly developmental biology, but also gene function, oncology, teratology, and drug development, in particular pre-clinical development, due to its scalability from high numbers of offspring and ease of drug delivery through water into the gills.
 It is also notable for its regenerative abilities, and has been modified by researchers to produce many transgenic strains.

 Taxonomy

 The zebrafish is a derived member of the genus Brachydanio, of the family Cyprinidae.
 It has a sister-group relationship with Danio aesculapii.
 Zebrafish are also closely related to the genus Devario, as demonstrated by a phylogenetic tree of close species.

 Distribution

 Range

-The zebrafish is native to fresh water habitats in South Asia where it is found in India, Pakistan, Bangladesh, Nepal and Bhutan.
-The northern limit is in the South Himalayas, ranging from the Sutlej river basin in the Bangladesh–India border region to the state of Arunachal Pradesh in northeast Indian.
+The zebrafish is native to freshwater habitats in South Asia where it is found in India, Pakistan, Bangladesh, Nepal and Bhutan.
+The northern limit is in the South Himalayas, ranging from the Sutlej river basin in the Pakistan–India border region to the state of Arunachal Pradesh in northeast India.
 Its range is concentrated in the Ganges and Brahmaputra River basins, and the species was first described from Kosi River (lower Ganges basin) of India.
 Its range further south is more local, with scattered records from the Western and Eastern Ghats regions.
-It has frequently been said to occur in Myanmar (Burma), but this is entirely based on pre-1930 records and likely refers to close relatives only described later, notably Danio kyathit.
+It has frequently been said to occur in Myanmar (Burma), but this is entirely based on pre-1930 records and likely refers to close relatives only described later, notably Danio quagga and Danio kyathit.
 Likewise, old records from Sri Lanka are highly questionable and remain unconfirmed.

-Zebrafish have been introduced to California, Connecticut, Florida and New Mexico in the United States, presumably by deliberate release by aquarists or by escape from fish farms.
+Zebrafish have been introduced to a variety of places outside their natural range, including California, Connecticut, Florida and New Mexico in the United States, presumably by deliberate release by aquarists or by escape from fish farms.
 The New Mexico population had been extirpated by 2003 and it is unclear if the others survive, as the last published records were decades ago.
 Elsewhere the species has been introduced to Colombia and Malaysia.